Skip to content

 24 fps feels cinematic.
 30 fps is common for TV and phone video.
 60 fps and above suit sports, games, and smooth UI motion.

-If you record at 60 fps but export at 30 fps, the encoder drops every other frame (or blends frames, depending on settings).
-Motion may look slightly less smooth, but file size drops because half the frames are gone.
+If you record at 60 fps but export at 30 fps, the encoder drops frames (or blends them, depending on settings).
+Motion may look slightly less smooth, but file size often drops because fewer frames remain.

-Human vision does not always benefit from extreme FPS on static content.
-A slide with a cursor blink does not need 60 fps the way a skateboard clip does.
+A slide with a blinking cursor does not need 60 fps the way a skateboard clip does.

 Common frame rates and where you see them